IMS94/javacv-cnn-example/README.md

 This repository has made use of CNNs trained by [Gil Levi and Tal Hassner in 2015](http://www.openu.ac.il/home/hassner/projects/cnn_agegender).

 This simple program is capable of detecting human faces and predicting the gender and age of the detected face.

+## Building project

+In order to build this project, run a `mvn clean install` at the project root.